Lynda Barry: Comics

 Collections of her work include Girls & Boys (1981), Big Ideas (1983), Everything in the World (1986), The Fun House (1987), Down the Street (1989), and The Greatest of Marlys (2000).
 In 1984, she released a coloring book with brief text called Naked Ladies!
 Naked Ladies!
 Naked Ladies!
-She also wrote and drew a full-page color strip examining the everyday pathology of relationships for Esquire magazine.
+She also wrote and drew a full-page color strip examining the everyday pathology of relationships for Esquire magazine, starting in 1983 with the strip "The Story of Men and Women".
 In 1989 Barry's strip appeared weekly in more than 50 publications, mostly alternative newspapers in large cities.

 Barry has described her process as developing a story while working, not planning it out in advance.
 In answering a question about her book What It Is in an interview with Michael Dean for The Comics Journal, Barry said:

 Due to the loss of weekly newspaper clients, Barry moved her comics primarily online by 2007.